 - How can they influence project success?

 To gather this information, spend time talking to your stakeholders.
-Ask them directly about their interest in your project, the level of involvement they’d like to have and the advantages and disadvantages they see with the project.
+Ask them directly about their interest in your project, the level of involvement they’d like to have, and the advantages and disadvantages they see with the project.
+Start thinking how their reasoning could begin to create project breakthroughs for the company.
 Then use this information to create a map that provides a clear visual overview of your stakeholders.
+This creates a level of self-awareness and understanding on the part of the stakeholders because the map will explain each of their customized project related roles.

 The stakeholder map below, developed by John Glover at Kahootz, provides a simple framework to categorize stakeholders based on their influence over the project’s outcomes and interest in the project.